 - Fold and sew the side (head and tail) seams securely.

 - Fold and sew the top (handle) seams securely.
 For a tidy finish, I folded the side edges in and under on slight angle, as shown, before sewing the top into position.
-I sewed these seams in two steps for each fold-over, sewing from the centre outwards (like quilting), to derisk bunching.
+I sewed these seams in two steps for each fold-over, sewing from the centre outwards (like quilting), to minimise the risk of bunching.

 - Sew a seam across the midline.
-Again, I sewed this seam in two steps, sewing from the centre outwards to derisk bunching.
+Again, I sewed this seam in two steps, sewing from the centre outwards to minimise bunching.

 Creating handles for the sling:

-- Customise the length of your straps to be at a comfortable height for you to hold and support the sling while in use.
+- Customise the length of your straps to be at a comfortable height for you to hold and support the sling while in use, if possible.
+Crouching while helping dog in the sling is awkward, as my much taller husband now knows all too well.
 For strength and structure in the sling, my straps go all the way around the body (optional), so substantial additional length is required for attaching to the sling.

 - Cut long narrow rectangular strips of sturdy fabric for making two handle straps.
 The handle fabric should be the desired length plus extra to attach to the sling.
 For strength, the strips I used used were four times the desired strap width, and folded into quarter layers.
-Like making double fold binding tape.
+They’re constructed similar to making double fold binding tape.

 - Fold each handle strip along the mid-line into half and iron to crease.